iShukrullo/yii2-error-sender/README.md

 Send exceptions to telegram user.
 =================================
-On Exception, sends exception title and content to set user.
+On Exception, sends exception title and content to set telegram user.

-Installation
+To get errors, first you need to hit start on bot [ErrorGetterBot](https://t.me/ErrorGetterBot) Installation
 ------------